Request Free Trial

 Click Add fields, then select tags.
 Here you will be able to update the tags for filters.

-step 6 filter tag updates - Additional view 3
+Add filters on shopify step 6: filter tag updates - Additional view 3

-step 6 filter tag updates - Additional view 4
+Add filters on shopify step 6: filter tag updates - Additional view 4

 Suppose you had given the filter group order as color, design, size earlier.
 In that case, you need to update the filter tag as Color_Pearl White, Design_4 you, Size_Wide, and respectively.
 Further, the filter name and value should be separated with an underscore (_).